 Tomatoes can be eaten raw or cooked and are prepared in a wide variety of ways.
 They are a great source of vitamin C and potassium, as well as being rich sources of lycopene, folic acid and vitamin A. Highly acidic, tomatoes contain a toxic substance called solanine, which is neutralized in cooking, drying or marinating.
 Solanine can aggravate the symptoms of arthritis so if you suffer and can’t bear to give this luscious fruit up, go with cooked…always…for the least impact on your tender joints.

 Tomatoes can be store for about a week at room temperature.
 Refrigerating fresh tomatoes destroys the flavor we so love.
-Green tomatoes can be ripened on a sunny window sill or cooked by frying or pickled.
+Green tomatoes can be ripened on a sunny window sill or cooked by frying or pickling.

 With so many ways to cook these wonderful fruits, I had hard time choosing my favorite summer recipe, but here’s one…of many: